matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

 **12. Deploy to Prefect Cloud via CI/CD:**

 - Commit your changes (ensure `.env` is gitignored!) and any code modifications.

+You can manually trigger these Workflows in Actions.
+When you want to change the code, create a branch and follow the below steps.
 - Create a branch (e.g., `dev` if that's what your workflow triggers on).
   ```bash
   git checkout -b dev